Boxer Rebellion: Intensifying crisis

+In December 1899, the Qing court responded to foreign pressure by removing Yuxian as governor of Shandong and replacing him with Yuan Shikai, who sought to suppress the movement.
+Yuxian, now governor of Shanxi following his removal in Shandong, continued to support the movement.

 In January 1900, with a majority of conservatives in the imperial court, Cixi changed her position on the Boxers and issued edicts in their defence, causing protests from foreign powers.
 Cixi urged provincial authorities to support the Boxers, although few did so.
 In the spring of 1900, the Boxer movement spread rapidly north from Shandong into the countryside near Beijing.
 Boxers burned Christian churches, killed Chinese Christians and intimidated Chinese officials who stood in their way.
 American Minister Edwin H. Conger cabled Washington, "the whole country is swarming with hungry, discontented, hopeless idlers".

+In April 1900, foreign warships took up stations in Bohai Bay as a show of force.